 1. Wait and try opening your files again later

-- Wait a few moments: If you see a “Temporary Error (502)” message when you try to open files in Drive, it means that your documents are temporarily unavailable.
-This issue is usually temporary, so wait a bit and try to open them again.
+- Wait a few moments: if you see a ‘Temporary Error (502)’ message when you try to open files in Drive, it means that your documents are temporarily unavailable.
+This issue is usually temporary, so wait a moment and then try to open them again.

 - Check the Google Workspace Status Dashboard: If there's a known outage for Drive or Google servers, it will appear the Google Workspace Status Dashboard as a red dot next to the product.
 Click the dot for details about what’s wrong.

 Try to connect to another network to see if your files load correctly.